jgraph/drawio-integration/README.md

 In some cases, additional steps may be required to check for a draft state or to export the diagram as an image. <a href="https://support.draw.io/pages/viewpage.action?pageId=8945851" target="_blank">Here</a> is a simple embedding walk-through.

 A hash property with a JSON string and a C prefix can be used in the draw.io URL to configure the editor, eg. #C{"defaultVertexStyle": {"fontFamily": "Garamond"}}.
 This allows to load custom CSS, configure colors, fonts and default styles.
 The specification is <a href="https://desk.draw.io/support/solutions/articles/16000058316" target="_blank">here</a>.
+Note that the maximum URL length is 2,083 characters in Internet Explorer.

 The following examples are available: